pandulapeter/beagle/README.md

 By default you can fetch Beagle by shaking the device.

 ### Step 4: Finish the setup by adding modules
-After this a number of modules needs to be provided, but this can be changed at any time and the UI will be automatically updated.
+After this a number of modules should be provided, but this configuration can be changed at any time (from any thread) and the UI will automatically be updated.

 ```kotlin
 Beagle.setModules(module1, module2, ...)
 ```
-TODO: Coming soon...
+At this point you should be aware of two options:
+* The list of [built-in modules](https://github.com/pandulapeter/beagle/blob/master/core/src/main/java/com/pandulapeter/beagle/modules/).
+Every file in this package is documented.
+These modules should cover most use cases and have the advantage of a fake, **noop** implementation which means that no part of their logic is compiled into your release builds.
+* The ability to write custom modules.
+For this a good starting point is looking at the built-in implementations from above, but [this document](https://github.com/pandulapeter/beagle/blob/master/metadata/CUSTOM_MODULES.md) also provides some guidance.

 ## Documentation
 All public functions are documented with KDoc.
 The [BeagleContract](https://github.com/pandulapeter/beagle/blob/master/common/src/main/java/com/pandulapeter/beagle/common/contracts/BeagleContract.kt) file is a good start for learning about all the built-in capabilities.
+For information on the individual modules, see the relevant class headers, as mentioned before.

 If you're interested in what's under the hood, [this document](https://github.com/pandulapeter/beagle/blob/master/metadata/DOCUMENTATION.md) can be helpful while navigating the source code.